UKPLab/acl2021-label-suggestions-german-covid19/README.md

 ## Data description

 A description of the data can be found in `data/README.md` .
+The data is also available at [TU Datalib](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2780) .

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>